Toxicant-free šŸ› Mattress and Bedding Guide

 3. VOCs (Volatile Organic Compounds)–Health effects range from headaches & dizziness to cancers and central nervous system problems.
 VOCs also bond to ozone in your home creating smog in the sunlight.

 4. Polyurethane foam and polyester are synthetic (petroleum based).
 Another reason to purchase an organic mattress is that polyurethane foam is incredibly flammable.
-Polyurethane foam is also referred to as ā€œgasolineā€ by firefighters because it’s made of petroleum and catches fire very quickly.
+Polyurethane foam is also referred to as “gasoline” by firefighters because it’s made of petroleum and catches fire very quickly.
 So if you have a conventional mattress, fires are more of a problem.
-This is the reason why they have to add chemical flame retardants to the mattress to protect you.
+This is the reason why they have to add chemical flame retardants to the mattress.

-The entire mattress should have a GOTS organic certificate, not just its parts.
-And the certificates should have the manufacturer’s name on it, not just their suppliers.
 GOLS is another certification for organic latex.
-OEKO-Tex 100 is a lower level certification that is a good step but not as good as an organic certification.
+OEKO-Tex 100 is a lower level certification that is a good step but not nearly as good as an organic certification.

 Some brands claim they are organic, but sometimes that doesn’t mean the entire mattress.
-The be can search for the name of the company in the GOTS (Global Organic Textile Standard) database here.
+You can search for the name of the company in the GOTS (Global Organic Textile Standard) database here.
 If you don’t find that brand, most likely that means that neither the whole mattress nor the facility is certified, which means we can’t be sure that the mattress is totally free of petroleum-based materials or flame-retardant chemicals.

 I recommend organic Dunlop (not talalay) latex with no coils.
 You don’t know for certain what is in talalay because there are no regulations and no certifications.

 There’s a ton of green washing/ misleading claims around mattresses, so beware of marketing claims.
-Regulations for using terms like ā€œnaturalā€ or ā€œorganicā€ don’t exist the way they do for food products, so if you ever see a non-food product claim to be organic without a certification, there’s a good chance it is not organic at all.
-IKEA (isn’t even cheap for a ā€œnatural latexā€ one) and Tuft and Needle (a better choice for foam, if you have to get foam) are just two of many that are not non toxic as claimed.
+Regulations for using terms like “natural” or “organic” don’t exist the way they do for food products, so if you ever see a non-food product claim to be organic without a certification, there’s a good chance it is not organic at all.

-I used to think it was possible to wrap conventional mattresses in a protective encasement, but it’s unlikely to prevent exposure to off gassing.
+I used to think it was possible to cover conventional mattresses in a protective encasement, but it’s unlikely to prevent exposure to off gassing.
 You could wrap in thick plastic, but it would be crinkly and pose a mold risk.
 You’d also then be laying close to plastic, which is not non-toxic.
 I’ve seen this recommended for baby mattresses and I find it appalling.

 If you can’t afford a better option, the best thing you can do to mitigate a toxic mattress is having a high quality air purifier in your room.
 Here is my post about air purifiers.

-BEST ORGANIC MATTRESS OPTIONS
+BEST ORGANIC MATTRESSES

 #MyTopPicks: Based on everything I’ve read, the very best truly non- toxic organic mattresses I recommend are:

--OMI (or Lifekind/ Metta/ Nest, their cheaper versions, which starts at $1,299.)
+-OMI (or Lifekind/ Metta/ Nest, their cheaper versions, which start at $1,299).
+There are options without coils and is GOTS or GOLS from beginning to end.

-#MoneySavingTip: If you don’t want to spend the money for one do the top three choices, the lowest cost option I’d recommend is trying one 3ā€ latex topper or stacking three 2ā€ latex toppers (about $500 total) plus an $89 Magnolia encasement or DIY Natural Bedding (but see concern with them below) to put them in to avoid shifting around.
-When I looked at toppers a couple years ago, Happsy was the best price and a recommended brand.
+#MoneySavingTip: If you don’t want to spend the money for one of the top choices, the lowest cost option I’d recommend is trying one 3” latex topper or stacking three 2” latex toppers (about $500 total) plus an $89 Magnolia encasement or DIY Natural Bedding (but see concern with them below) to put them in to avoid shifting around.
+When I looked at toppers a couple years ago, the Happsy Organic Mattress Topper was the best price and a recommended brand and that’s what I bought.
 Each one comes covered in organic cotton fabric, not sure if that makes it easier or not to stack, but you could always cut off the cover.
-Amazon affiliates link: https://amzn.to/3ACz54o
+Amazon Associates link: https://amzn.to/3ACz54o

-Or these (Amazon Affiliates link: https://amzn.to/35m8tcg) but there’s not the same kind of brand recognition with this option: Organic 100% Natural Latex Mattress Topper – Includes Organic Cover – Medium Firmness – 2″ King Size – GOLS & GOTS Certified.
-You can cut a king size 3ā€ topper in half to make a ā€œ6 twin!
+Another option for latex layers is this: https://amzn.to/35m8tcg (Amazon Associates link).
+There’s not the same kind of brand recognition with this option, but it’s listed as: “Organic 100% Natural Latex Mattress Topper – Includes Organic Cover – Medium Firmness – 2″ King Size – GOLS & GOTS Certified.”
+You can cut a king size 3” topper in half to make a “6 twin.

-BETTER ORGANIC MATTRESSES
+GOOD ORGANIC MATTRESSES

-These are lower cost organic options, but they aren’t quite best because often the certification is through the supplier only, and/or they use coils, poly in the cover, use hydrated silica, etc).
+These are lower cost organic options, but they aren’t quite best because often the certification is through the supplier only, and/or they use coils, polyester in the cover, use hydrated silica, etc).
 I looked up prices for twin size, cheapest option available:

 -Eco Cloud $1000 (coils) $1500 (no coils).